slavcodev/exceptions/README.md

-# Set of base exceptions
+# Set of the base exceptions

 [![Software License][ico-license]][link-license]
 [![Latest Version on Packagist][ico-version]][link-packagist]